lapanoid/redux-as-component/readme.md

 You can have best from both worlds, developing your component with redux and them wrapping it as react component with this lib.

 #[Example](https://github.com/lapanoid/redux-cropper/blob/master/src/containers/reactComponent.js)
-Lets examine this example of such approach:
+Lets examine the example of such approach:

 ```
 import React, { Component } from 'react';